AsaTyr2018/AIHost/docs/concept.md

      service.
 Stopping uses `docker compose stop` or `down` as needed.

 5. **Web Interface**
-   - The web interface is minimal.
-It allows registration, listing and actions (install, start, stop, remove).
+   - The web interface is minimal and styled with a dark theme and rounded elements.
+It allows registration, installation, listing and actions (start, stop, remove).
 Status is displayed based on Docker state.
    - The application is built with Flask for rapid development, but this can be swapped out if needed.